Dina Pule: ANC Women's League

 In 2022, Pule was appointed to the interim task team formed to lead the national ANC Women's League after the league's elected leadership, headed by Bathabile Dlamini, was disbanded.
 At the ANC's 55th National Conference in December 2022, she was additionally elected to a five-year term on the ANC National Executive Committee.
 She was ranked 67th of the 80 candidates elected to the committee by the number of votes received.

 The ANC Women's League held its 13th National Conference in July 2023, and Pule was nominated from the floor of the conference to stand for election as the league's Deputy Secretary-General.
 She was elected to the office on 23 July, deputising Nokuthula Nqaba.

-Return to Parliament: 2024–present
+Return to Parliament and national government: 2024–present

 Amid the ANC experiencing a decline in electoral support in the May 2024 general election, Pule was elected to return to an ANC seat in the National Assembly.
+During a cabinet reshuffle on 30 June 2026, president Cyril Ramaphosa appointed her as the Minister of Social Development.
+She was sworn in the following day.